rei/rei-cedar-docs/docs/release-notes/spring-2020/README.md

 CdrModal now shifts to a fullscreen view at the `xs` breakpoint, and will otherwise render at `640px` wide.
 Note that the `size` property  [has been removed from CdrModal](#cdrmodal-size-prop-removed) in order to accomodate this update.

+### CdrTabs active-tab Property

+CdrTabs now accepts a property named `active-tab` which allows for changing which tab content is "active" on the initial page load.
+See the [CdrTabs docs](../../components/tabs/#active-tab) for more information.

 ## Bug Fixes

 ### CdrRating Medium Size